vlad-timotei/wporg-string-search/README.md

 2. Then, [visit this page](https://raw.githubusercontent.com/vlad-timotei/wporg-string-search/main/src/wporg-search-strings-across-projects.js).
 TamperMonkey or GreaseMonkey should take over from there.
 If not, manually copy the url and install it.

 ## Known issues
-- Pressing enter does not trigger the search results to show up
 - First use needs explicit permision for popups from this site

 ## Contributing
+This version is just a proof of concept.
 Contributions are welcome, bugreports, suggestions and even pull requests!
 No limitations, shoot for the stars!